algor1/GameGen/README.md

-Game description and game design generation with minimal human intervention
+Game description and game design generation with minimal human interaction